National AIDS Trust: Activities

-Diana, Princess of Wales contributed significantly to National AIDS Trust in her role as patron from 1991 to 1997.
-National AIDS Trust was one of only six charities she formally supported at the time of her death.

-National AIDS Trust is a small charity with one office found in Highgate in London, and maintains a permanent staff of fewer than 20 people, and a pool of volunteers.
-The current chief executive is Deborah Gold.
+The National AIDS Trust is a small charity with one office found in Bethnal Green in London, and maintains a permanent staff of fewer than 20 people, and a pool of volunteers.
+The current chief executive as of 2024 is Robbie Currie.

 An important recurring role of NAT is the annual hosting of the World AIDS Day website.
-National AIDS Trust develops resources each year to enable other HIV organizations to maximize the impact of World AIDS Day in the UK, which is 1 December.
+National AIDS Trust develops resources each year to enable other HIV organisations to maximise the impact of World AIDS Day in the UK, which is 1 December.

-National AIDS Trust is an independent charity with a Board of Trustees, who are responsible for the governance and direction that the charity takes.
-The chair of the Board is currently Professor Jane Anderson CBE.
+National AIDS Trust is an independent charity with a board of trustees, who are responsible for the governance and direction which the charity takes.
+The chair of the Board since 2016 has been Professor Jane Anderson, CBE.